 No page information in search results

-If a Google search result says that no information is available for a page, like this:
+If a Google Search result says that no information is available for a page, like in the image below:

 Search result with missing snippet: No information is available for this page